aarontraynor/backendchallenge/README.md

 Your task is to develop one (or more, feel free) RESTful service(s) to:

-- Create a Car
+- Create a Car [Yes]
-- Update a Car information
+- Update a Car information [Yes]
-- Retrieve a Car by parameters
+- Retrieve a Car by parameters [Yes]
-- Create a Branch
+- Create a Branch [Yes]
-- Retrieve a Branch by parameters
+- Retrieve a Branch by parameters [Yes]
-- Create a Driver
+- Create a Driver [Yes]
-- Retrieve a Driver by parameters
+- Retrieve a Driver by parameters [Yes]
-- Assign a Car to a Driver (i.e. the car is being rented out)
+- Assign a Car to a Driver (i.e. the car is being rented out) [Yes]
-- Assign a Car to a Branch (i.e. the car has been returned)
+- Assign a Car to a Branch (i.e. the car has been returned) [Yes]
 - Fork this repository and submit your code with commits.
+[Yes]

 This is the information we store about each car:
 - Make (e.g. Tesla)